 The relevant person (the individual affected by the care or treatment triggering the duty of candour) may be found to lack capacity to understand and take part in the process.
 The regulations allow someone else to act on behalf of the relevant person.
 Where the person affected by the incident is a child aged 15 or under and lacks capacity, the person acting on their behalf is likely to be their parent or guardian.

 In the case of adults with incapacity, or where the patient has died, the organisation (responsible person) must treat the person acting on their behalf as the 'relevant person'.
 The duty of candour guidance provides information about attorneys, guardians and next of kin who may find themselves acting for an adult patient without capacity.

-Timescales are not given prominence in the statutory framework, although in regards to notifying the patient affected, the duty of candour guidance states this should be as soon as reasonably practicable and that it is good practice to do so within 10 working days of the procedure's start date.
+Timescales are not given prominence in the statutory framework, although when it comes to notifying the patient affected, the guidance states this should be as soon as reasonably practicable.
+It is good practice to do so within 10 working days of the procedure's start date.

 There are two further points that are required by the regulations.